-Susan Scott is a Great Lakes writer and editor attuned to story, spirit, self, and culture.
+Susan Scott is a Great Lakes writer working at the creative intersection of story, spirit, self, and culture.

 Sainted Dirt, her memoir-in-progress, turns on shame and the sacred in the lives of women and girls.

-Susan has taught widely in communities and classrooms, including at Renison University College, St. Jerome’s University, and Wilfrid Laurier University.
-She has guest-lectured in writing programs and at the Yale Institute for Sacred Music (ISM).
+Susan has taught widely in communities and classrooms, including at Renison University College, St. Jerome’s University, and at Wilfrid Laurier University.
+Guest lectures include various writing programs and the Yale Institute for Sacred Music (ISM).

 Collaborating is a cornerstone of practice.
-Susan founded the award-winning Walkerton Water Stories Project, and its offspring, the Water Stories Project, and is a founding member of Native-Immigrant’s culture work in Montreal and Chile.
-She has served as The New Quarterly’s lead nonfiction editor (2012-9), and as associate creative director of the Wild Writers Literary Festival (2013-9).
-In 2020 she transitioned to contributing editor, and became director of the newly minted Wild Writers Mentorship Program.
+Susan founded the award-winning Walkerton Water Stories Project and its offspring the Water Stories Project (2001-05), and was a founding member of Native-Immigrant’s culture work in Montreal and Chile (2013-20).
+She has served as The New Quarterly’s lead nonfiction editor (2012-9), as retreat director, and as associate creative director of the Wild Writers Literary Festival (2013-9).
+In 2020 she became a consulting editor and the first director of the Wild Writers Mentorship Program.

-Dedication to community service is coloured by a rich humanities education, including doctoral work in anthropology, fine arts, and religious studies (University of Pittsburgh); an MA in religion & culture (Wilfrid Laurier University), training in spiritual direction (Jubilee Program, St. Michael’s College, University of Toronto), and a graduate certificate in creative writing from the Humber School for Writers.
+Dedication to community service is coloured by a rich humanities background that includes doctoral work in anthropology, fine arts, and religious studies (University of Pittsburgh); an MA in religion & culture (Wilfrid Laurier University), training in spiritual direction (Jubilee Program, St. Michael’s College, University of Toronto), and a graduate certificate in creative writing from the Humber School for Writers.

-With gratitude for living on the Haldimand Tract, in the traditional territory of the Haudenosaunee, Anishnaabeg, and Neutral peoples, Susan currently serves local arts and culture as vice-chair of the Region of Waterloo Arts Fund.
+With gratitude for living on the Haldimand Tract, in the traditional territory of the Haudenosaunee, Anishnaabeg, and Neutral peoples, Susan currently serves her community as co-chair of the Region of Waterloo Arts Fund.